Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Summary and Conclusions

 In this work, we have also tried to minimize the effect of external mass inflow by considering star clusters in isolation.
-This is certainly not the case for clusters moving through cold, dense environments, as they can potentially amass a significant amount of gas from their surroundings \citep{naiman2009,naiman2011}.
-The stellar winds and exterior inflows in such clusters could combine to create even larger central density enhancements \citep{naiman2009,naiman2011,conroy2011,priestley2011,pflamm2009}.
+This is certainly not the case for clusters moving through cold, dense environments, as they can potentially amass a significant amount of gas from their surroundings \citep{naiman2009,naiman2011}, or clusters moving quickly though hot halo gas or the galactic disk \citep{priestley2011}.
+If the star clusters reside within cold gas, stellar winds and exterior inflows in such clusters could combine to create even larger central density enhancements \citep{naiman2009,pflamm2009,naiman2011,conroy2011a}.
+Additionally, one dimensional spherically symmetric models cannot accurately model all multi-dimensional phenomena.
+For example, these simulations are not able to follow the effects of cool fragments which may exist in otherwise hot gas, thereby overestimating the effects of hot gas expelling material from the cluster \citep{krause2012}.
 A self consistent treatment of both interior and exterior gas accumulation in multi-dimensional simulations, which includes the effects of compact object accretion, tidal stripping, photoionization, and pulsar heating will be presented elsewhere.